This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 - Transversal skills and Employability.

-Inside each thematic area, reforms are organised chronologically.
+Inside each thematic area, reforms are organized chronologically.
 The most recent reforms are described first.

 Overall Education Strategy and Key objectives